 To the seeker of truth, the question of the “hereafter” may be the most rewarding of all fields of inquiry.
 And the topic isn't merely relevant to the future — an encounter with definitive proof of the afterlife can be profoundly transformative in the here and now.

 Human history universally reports the survival of consciousness after physical death, recent scientific studies support the hypothesis, anecdotal evidence abounds; yet many people, for various reasons, prefer to avoid the topic altogether.

 While a quick survey of the subject may provide compelling evidence of a “spirit world,” it also reveals widespread disagreement about the nature of this realm.
-One learns that much yet needs to be learned.
+One learns that much needs to be learned.

-One can surmise, though, that many inhabitants of the spirit universe could be superb teachers, with the wisdom of ages.
+One can surmise, though, that inhabitants of the spirit universe could be superb teachers, with the wisdom of ages.
 The challenge, it seems, is to find mortals who can accurately receive and transmit their thoughts.
 Albert Einstein might be an example of a stunning success — but it appears that every mortal, knowingly or not, receives communication from the spirit world.

 The most meaningful spirit communications for you, then, might be those you've received yourself.
 But much can be learned from the efforts of gifted mediums, and so presented here are some of particular interest: a collection of automatic writings received in the early 1900’s by an attorney named James Padgett, a number claiming to be from Jesus of Nazareth, intended to correct the record of his life and teachings.